-&lt;sup>18 [1958] 1 All ER 205 (CA) at 210-211 per Lord Evershed MR.
+23 [1958] 1 All ER 205 (CA) at 210-211 per Lord Evershed MR.

-- 59. There is no distinction in the Regulations between planned and unplanned services, as follows from the reasoning set out above.
-Thus, so long as a service is either "local" or "scheduled" (or both), it will be covered by the Regulations, whether or not it is a last minute service. - 60.
-The situation in which unplanned services might nonetheless fall outside the Regulations is where they are non-local services which also fall outside the definition of "scheduled."
-This could conceivably cover a long-distance service run at the last minute without any scheduled times, for example (see paragraph 57 above) but this seems fairly unlikely, bearing in mind TOCs' passenger information obligations and industry-accepted good practice. - 61.
+- 64. The situation in which unplanned services might nonetheless fall outside the Regulations is where they are non-local services which also fall outside the definition of "scheduled."
+This could conceivably cover a long-distance service run at the last minute without any scheduled times, for example (see paragraph 57 above) but this seems fairly unlikely, bearing in mind TOCs' passenger information obligations and industry-accepted good practice. - 65.
 In summary, the key criteria are: i) separate fares being paid, which I consider is satisfied for all rail replacement services, and ii) whether a service is either local or scheduled.
 If it is local, it does not need to be scheduled in order to fall within the Regulations.
 If it is scheduled, it does not need to be local.
 If it falls within the definition of either category, it will be covered by the Regulations.